jenninglim/recursion-schemes-in-DSL/Report/new_report.md

     fmap :: (a -> b) -> f a -> f b
 ```

-The additional properties that a categoric endofunctor must satisfy is
+The additional properties that a categoric endofunctor must satisfy are
 captured in Haskell by the functor laws, that each and every instance
 must satisfy: